siddjoshi/opentelemetry-demo/README.md

 <summary> <strong> Challenge - 4 </strong> </summary>

 ### Investigate Slow Checkout Issue

-- Users are reporting that the checkout process in the application is slow.
-Your task is to investigate the performance issues in the **checkout flow**.
+Greetings, intrepid problem solver!
+A dark cloud hovers over the **Checkout Process**, with users complaining about its sluggishness.
+Your mission is to uncover and eliminate the source of these performance woes using **GitHub Copilot Chat**.

-### Challenge Instructions
+### The Path to Victory

 #### 1. Understand the System Architecture
 The checkout flow involves multiple services working together to process an order.
 Dive into the relevant files to understand how the services interact.
 Start by identifying the key services involved in the checkout process, focusing on their roles and dependencies.